UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - Restrained (or pseudo-) randomisation.

 ## Optional and or additional components
-Some templates have additional files and folders included:
+Some templates have additional files and folders included, for example:

 ### 1. Plugins
 Sometimes, a custom plugin is used, for instance in the [Word-by-word self-paced reading](https://github.com/UiL-OTS-labs/jspsych-spr-mw) template.
 See the folder `plugins` and its contents.